JoelSmith123/ideabox-mod2-refactor/TaskList.md

 18. (DONE)--------------------when user clicks on downvote button, user quality should go down one notch, stopping at "swill" (event listener and for loop -- Javascript)

-19. when user clicks on title or body of an idea, that text should become editable text field, value set at existing content (event listener and toggle content editable -- Javascript)
+19. (JOEL)-------------------- when user clicks on title or body of an idea, that text should become editable text field, value set at existing content (event listener and toggle content editable -- Javascript)

 20. when user clicks outside that text field, the changes should be saved (event listener and set input value as content value and toggle content editable -- Javascript)